Academic Success Program Opportunities

 Resources Available to Graduates and Alumni

-Finally, Michigan State University College of Law is invested in its students Bar examination success and offers programs and individual counseling to guide and support graduates as they prepare for the Bar examination.
+Finally, Michigan State University College of Law is invested in its students' bar exam success and offers programs and individual counseling to support graduates as they prepare for the bar.